thingsdb/ThingsDocs/v0/content/watching/on-update.md

 weight: 198
 ---

-An update event is pushed when changed are made to a `thing` you are watching.
+An update event is pushed when changes are made to a `thing` you are watching.
-Nested things need to be watched separate.
+Nested things need to be watched separately.

 The event contains the Thing ID (`#`), an event number, and an *jobs* array containing all the mutations which are applied to the thing in the order as they are put in the array.